 - Bring in smaller items to complete the set up of your office at home, such as lamps, organizers and desktop items.
 If needed, clean or dust them as you place them in the room.

-Once you've set up your office at home, you'll want to monitor how well your home office design ideas are working for you in actual practice.
-Here are some questions to ask yourself as you settle into your new home office space and get to work:
+Once you've set up your office at home, you'll want to monitor how well your home office design set up is working in practice.
+Here are some questions to ask yourself as you settle into your new home office space:

 - What do I like most about how my office at home is set up and laid out?
 What do I like least?